manasb-uoe/quanticol-visualisation-tool/README.md

 *   `node_modules/` consists of all the dependencies installed using npm.
 *   `public/` consists of all the static files served by the web app (i.e. JavaScripts, CSS stylesheets, HTML templates, images and fonts).
 *   `routes/` consists of all route files.
 A route file consists of functions that generate HTTP responses based on the requests received.
 These responses could be for example an HTML template (`routes/index.js`) or simply JSON (`routes/api.js`).
+*   `uploads/` consists of all simulated data plain text files uploaded by the users.
 *   `utils/` consists of database population/configuration scripts.
 *   `views/` consists of HTML templates that are accessed directly by route functions (`routes/`).
 *   `app.js` is the nain configuration file for the `express.js` app.